Sailing with Children: making the most of the adventure

 Materials needed: List or diagrams of boat parts.

 Brief description: Initiate this activity by handing children a list or diagram of boat parts.
 Encourage them to explore the sailboat and match the parts on the boat to their respective names and diagrams, discussing their functionalities as they find each one.
+You could structure the game like a scavenger hunt with little (maybe sweet) rewards hidden in the vicinity of the parts.

 Safety tips: Ensure children steer clear of any restricted areas or equipment on the boat.